zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/eks/eks_mssql_mi_terraform/_index.md

   * *export TF_VAR_SPN_CLIENT_SECRET*='Your Azure service principal password'
   * *export TF_VAR_SPN_TENANT_ID*='Your Azure tenant ID'
   * *export TF_VAR_SPN_AUTHORITY*=*https://login.microsoftonline.com* **Do not change**
-  * *export TF_VAR_deploy_SQLMI*=*'Boolean that sets whether or not to deploy SQL Managed Instance, for this data controller only scenario we leave it set to false'
+  * *export TF_VAR_deploy_SQLMI*=*'Boolean that sets whether or not to deploy SQL Managed Instance, for this scenario we set to true’
-  * *export TF_VAR_deploy_PostgreSQL*=*'Boolean that sets whether or not to deploy PostgreSQL Hyperscale, for this data controller only scenario we leave it set to false'
+  * *export TF_VAR_deploy_PostgreSQL*=*'Boolean that sets whether or not to deploy PostgreSQL Hyperscale, for this scenario we set to false'
   * *export TF_VAR_templateBaseUrl*=*'GitHub URL to the deployment template - filled in by default to point to Microsoft/Azure Arc repository, but you can point this to your forked repo as well - e.g. `https://raw.githubusercontent.com/your--github--account/azure_arc/your--branch/azure_arc_data_jumpstart/eks/terraform/.`'

     > **Note: If you are running in a Windows environment and need a Linux shell, check out Ubuntu from the Microsoft Store [here](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6#activetab=pivot:overviewtab) to get a Linux terminal on your Windows Machine.**